pajamaclaws21/rpi-12864-lcd/README.md

 ## About the library
-This library was originally published [on Github](https://github.com/ftzi/RPi-12864-LCD-ST7920-lib) as a translation of Czech code from [astromik.org](http://www.astromik.org/raspi/42.htm), largely translated with [Google Translate](https://translate.google.com/translate?hl=&sl=cs&tl=en&u=http%3A%2F%2Fwww.astromik.org%2Fraspi%2F42.htm).
-The website can be found on [the Internet Archive](https://web.archive.org/web/20160323175419/http://www.astromik.org/raspi/42.htm).
-Also check out [here](http://www.astromik.org/raspi/glcd12864-zw-a.jpg)(?).
+This library was originally published [on Github](https://github.com/ftzi/RPi-12864-LCD-ST7920-lib) as a translation of Czech code from [astromik.org](https://www.astromik.org/malymenu/menuraspi.htm) (Ctrl+F for "128x64"), largely translated with Google Translate.
+The website can be found on the Internet Archive.